I Called Him Morgan

 I Called Him Morgan is a 2016 Swedish produced documentary film written and directed by Kasper Collin which offers an account of the life of jazz trumpeter Lee Morgan, and his relationship with his common-law wife Helen Morgan, who killed him in February 1972.

-The documentary was produced over a period of seven years, 2009 – 2016, including three years of editing.
+The documentary was produced over a period of seven years from 2009 to 2016, including three years of editing.

 Among the participants in I Called Him Morgan are Wayne Shorter, Jymie Merritt, Billy Harper, Judith Johnson, Bennie Maupin, Larry Ridley, Paul West, Larry Reni Thomas, Al Harrison, Charli Persip and Albert "Tootie" Heath.

+Release

-Festival release
+Festival

 I Called Him Morgan premiered out of competition at the 73rd Venice International Film Festival after being pitched at the 2012 MeetMarket at Doc/Fest.
 After Venice, it went on to play Telluride Film Festival, Toronto International Film Festival, New York Film Festival and BFI London Film Festival.
 After Toronto Vox described the film as it "feels like an Oscar winner for best documentary feature just waiting to happen."
 The New Yorker dubbed the documentary, together with Moonlight and The Hedonists, as New York Film Festival's Breakout Films.

-Theatrical release
+Theatrical

 I Called Him Morgan had its US theatrical premiere on March 24, 2017.
 It premiered in Sweden on March 31, in Canada on April 7, and in the United Kingdom on July 28.

-Netflix release
+Home media

 On July 24, 2017 the film premiered on Netflix worldwide (to whom it was sold during the 2016 Toronto International Film Festival), except in the UK and Sweden.
 The UK premiere was on August 8, 2017.
 I Called Him Morgan was for a long time one of the 15 best reviewed movies on Netflix according to Metacritic.
 After the releases of the acclaimed movies The Irishman and Marriage Story, I Called Him Morgan is the 18th best reviewed of all movies on Netflix.